Some open problems on multiple ergodic averages: Some useful tools and observations

-where $T,S$ are commuting measure preserving transformations acting on the probability space $(X,\X,\mu)$ and $f_1,f_2,f_3\in L^\infty(\mu)$.
+where $(X,\X,\mu, T,S)$ is a system and $f_1,f_2,f_3\in L^\infty(\mu)$.
 Although an estimate that relates the $L^2(\mu)$-norm of these averages with the Gowers-Host-Kra seminorms of the individual functions with respect to either $T$ or $S$ is not feasible, the following estimate is valid